kgodden/buffon_needle/README.md

 That's wha tthis code attempts to do, it is a bit slower than using the traditional method but seems to work well enough, and now I can relax for a bit!

+PS I also found this [paper](http://www.dca.iag.usp.br/material/cfmraupp/Climatologia-1/Wang2014.pdf) which mentions the (as they call it) paradox of the self referential simulation techniques (calculating Pi by referencing Pi).
+They present an algorithm for removing this paradox, which I haven't quite got my head around yet!